The dawning reality of physical climate risks in emerging economies

-Some regions could become in effect uninhabitable as soaring temperatures make ordinary life impossible, record high temperatures in many Asian cities led to the deaths of many vulnerable people in 2018 and made many others effectively housebound as exposure to these day time temperatures of 45 celsius or more would rapidly result in heat exhaustion.
-In other cases buildings and infrastructure will have to be adapted to withstand new extremes, equipment may not operate in certain cases, vulnerable people may need special measures to make life bearable such as air conditioning and mass cooling systems.
+Some regions could become in effect uninhabitable as soaring temperatures make ordinary life impossible.
+Record high temperatures in many Asian cities led to the deaths of many vulnerable people in 2018.
+These conditions left many others effectively housebound as exposure to these day time temperatures of 45 celsius or more would rapidly result in heat exhaustion.
+In other cases buildings and infrastructure will have to be adapted to withstand new extremes.
+Equipment may not operate in certain cases and vulnerable people may need special measures to make life bearable such as air conditioning and mass cooling systems.

 Rising sea levels

-Thanks to melting icecaps and expansion through heating sea levels will rise dramatically this century and as it becomes obvious that certain cities are threatened, insurance will become ever more difficult to obtain and many coastal communities could become deserted well before being overcome by the sea.
+Thanks to melting icecaps and expansion through heating sea levels will rise dramatically this century.
+As it becomes obvious that certain cities are threatened, insurance will become ever more difficult to obtain and many coastal communities could become deserted well before being overcome by the sea.